 They’re not entirely wrong.
 That said, when done with proper form, a Smith machine squat can result in serious gains.
 A 2010 study in the Journal of Strength and Conditioning Research found free weight and Smith machine squats resulted in most muscles worked by the move, except for the gastrocnemius (calf muscle), biceps femoris (the back part of the thigh), and vastus medialis (the inner part of the quadriceps), which all responded better to free weights.
 (1)

 The Smith machine squat is performed similar to a free weight one, except that your feet should be slightly in front of the barbell instead of directly underneath the bar.
-Additionally, ensure your knees don’t travel too far past your toe line — while this is OK to some length, taking it to the extreme has been proven to be detrimental to your joint health.
+Additionally, ensure your knees don’t travel too far past your toe line — while this is OK to some extent, taking it to the extreme has been proven to be detrimental to your joint health.
 (3)